tardisgo/tardisgo/README.md

 [Well over half of the standard packages pass their tests for all targets](https://github.com/tardisgo/tardisgo/blob/master/STDPKGSTATUS.md).

+The GOOS for TARDISgo is ['nacl'](https://github.com/golang/go/wiki/NativeClient), complete with an in-memory file system.
+However please note that NaCl provides no access to traditional networking.
+Go programs written for TARDISgo must use Haxe APIs to access host OS functionality.

 A start has been made on the automated integration with Haxe libraries, but this is incomplete and the API unstable, see the haxe/hx directory and gohaxelib repository for the story so far.

 The code is developed and tested on OS X 10.10.2, using Go 1.4.2 and Haxe 3.2.0.
 The short CI test runs on 64-bit Ubuntu.
 No other platforms are currently regression tested.